wtao2020/Adaptive-Heavy-ball-Method/README.md

 # Adptive Heavy-ball Method

-## ICLR2021 paper: The Role of Momentum Parameters in Acceleration of Adaptive Heavy-ball Methods
+## The Role of Momentum Parameters in Acceleration of Adaptive Heavy-ball Methods
 ## Bibtex
 @inproceedings{
 anonymous2021the,